dotnet-presentations/blazor-workshop/docs/08-templated-components.md

 ## A more advanced templated component

 Now that we've done a basic templated dialog, we're going to try something more sophisticated.
-Recall that the `MyOrders.razor` page has shows a list of orders, but it also contains three-state logic (loading, empty list, and showing items).
+Recall that the `MyOrders.razor` page shows a list of orders, but it also contains three-state logic (loading, empty list, and showing items).
 If we could extract that logic into a reusable component, would that be useful?
 Let's give it a try.

 Start by creating a new file `TemplatedList.razor` in the `BlazingComponents` project.
 We want this list to have a few features:
 1. Async-loading of any type of data